aifirstprinciples/AI-First-Principles/Treatise/AI First Principles Treatise.md

-# AI First Principles Manifesto
+# AI First Principles Treatise

 Designing **O**rganizational **A**rtificial **G**eneral **I**ntelligence

+##The Case for the Principles
+This treatise is the definitive collection of evidence and reasoning that underpins the AI First Principles.
+It serves as the formal, foundational proof for the framework, not a guide for its implementation.

 ## Introduction